Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 - Marketing agency employees who might outsource work to freelancers

-- Local communities of small businesses who don’t have an in-house designer
+- Local communities of small businesses who likely won’t have in-house designers

-- Online communities serving the industry your favorite clients are from
+- Online communities serving the industry your favorite clients work in

 - Freelancers in other areas like writing, virtual assistants, and photographers who need better websites for themselves (or their clients)